-If you need to have your documents confirmed legally as exact copies of originals or you need to have the signature verified by a notary, you have two options: either go to a notary office, or to a CzechPoint service at a post office (only documents in Czech and Slovak, though).
+If you need to have your documents legally confirmed as exact copies or the originals, or you need to have your signature verified by a notary, you have two options: either go to a notary office, or to a CzechPoint service at a post office (only documents in Czech and Slovak here, though).

 The CzechPoint service

 CzechPoint service is a government platform for assisted access to the public administration system.

 The complete map of CzechPoints is available here.
-You can find a CzechPoint in almost every post office as well – you can check on the map here, but you can also search for the nearest CzechPoint on google maps.
-The post would then have a CzechPoint logo out front.
+You can find a CzechPoint at almost every post office – you can check the map here, but you can also search for the nearest CzechPoint via Google maps.
+The post office would then have the blue CzechPoint logo out front.

 At CzechPoint, you can get: